azamsharp/azamsharp.github.io/_posts/testing.md

     }
 ```

-The most important part of the ```login``` function is the use of Keychain to store the token.
-Keychain provides a secure storage option designed for storing sensitive data, such as passwords, tokens, or cryptographic keys.
-It's encrypted and protected, making it suitable for confidential information.
+The critical aspect of the `login` function lies in its utilization of Keychain for token storage.
+Keychain offers a highly secure storage solution specifically designed for safeguarding sensitive data, including passwords, tokens, and cryptographic keys.
+Its encryption and protective measures render it an ideal choice for safeguarding confidential information.

+> UserDefaults presents an alternative for storing key/value pairs; however, it's important to note that UserDefaults lacks encryption and should not be employed for persisting sensitive or secure data.

 Now, you can use the ```Account``` class in ```LoginScreen``` as shown below: